domob1812/panoramicon/README.md

 ## Notes

-The app assumes input images are spherical panoramas (360° x 180°).
-Regular photos will display but may not look correct in the spherical viewer.
+The app assumes input images are spherical panoramas in equirectangular projection (360° x 180°).
+Regular photos may display but will not look correct in the viewer.